sleeplessinc/rplc8/README.md

 And of course, the callback is optional for both.

-And the pièce de résistance is the all powerful splice(), which works similarly like Array.splice():
+And the pièce de résistance is the all powerful splice(), which works similarly to Array.splice():

 	r.splice( 0, 1 );		// remove 1 from beginning
 	r.splice( 0, 2 );		// remove 2 from beginning